 Wish You Were Here: an online writing project for Boston

-What a year it’s been!
+What a year 2020 had been!
 Staying home, missing family and friends, familiar places and routines out of reach.
-At least there’s the phone and the internet – though pen and paper have come in handy too.
+At least there was the phone and the internet – though pen and paper came in handy too.

-It’s been natural to think on what matters, the people we care for, the way we live – or used to.
-Some of us just want to get back to normal, but others hope for something else, something better.
+It was natural to think on what matters, the people we care for, the way we live – or used to.
+Some of us just wanted to get back to normal, but others hoped for something else, something better.
 What will life be like after the pandemic?
 How might Boston feel, be different?

-This winter, Writing East Midlands is hosting a series of ten FREE online writing workshops to explore these questions.
-We’re inviting people to join community artist, François Matarasso, and writer Sonya Hundel in a weekly tea-time session to write about some of what we’ve missed, what we care about and what we hope for Boston in future.
+Winter 2020-21, Writing East Midlands hosted a series of ten FREE online writing workshops to explore these questions.
+We invited people to join community artist, François Matarasso, and writer Sonya Hundel in a weekly tea-time session to write about some of what we’ve missed, what we care about and what we hope for Boston in future.

-These workshops are specifically for people aged over 55, who live or work in Boston in Lincolnshire.
-The first session is on Tuesday 26th January 2021 at 6pm, and sessions run weekly until Tuesday 30th March 2021.
+These workshops were specifically for people aged over 55, who live or work in Boston in Lincolnshire.

 The Elder Tree project is a three-year, region wide residency programme, which is empowering groups of people aged 55 and over to create new work stimulated by museums, archives, heritage spaces, and professional writers.